Privacy Policy

 3.1 Information You Provide to Us

-We may collect and process the following data that you give us when you create an account, nominate a prescriber, place an order, or correspond with us by phone, email or otherwise:
+We may collect and process the following data that you give us when you create an account, place an order, or correspond with us by phone, email or otherwise:

 We will collect and process the following data automatically from your visit to Our Website:

-• information about your visit, including the full URL, clickstream to, through and from Our Website (including date and time), products you viewed or searched for, page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks and mouse-overs), methods used to browse away from the page, and any phone number used to call Our customer service number.
+• Information about your visit, including the full URL, clickstream to, through and from Our Website, products you viewed or searched for, page response times, download errors, length of visits to certain pages, page interaction information, methods used to browse away from the page, and any phone number used to call Our customer service number.

 4. Cookies and Tracking Technologies